The Surge Review

 The Surge

-By Kevin Mitchell Posted on May 15, 2017
+By Kevin Mitchell | Posted: May 15, 2017

-The Surge doesn’t feature any character customization, something that fans of the genre will be disappointed to hear, but with the sheer amount of gear that you can equip, I never found the limitation affecting my enjoyment of the title.
-Deck 13 has set a grim vision of our future, where overpopulation and disease have brought the Earth to the brink of annihilation.
+The Surge doesn't feature any character customization, something that fans of the genre will be disappointed to hear, but with the sheer amount of gear that you can equip, I never found the limitation affecting my enjoyment of the title.
+Deck13 has set a grim vision of our future, where overpopulation and disease have brought the Earth to the brink of annihilation.
 Technology has advanced to the point where many human jobs have become redundant.
 Players take on the role of Warren, who just so happens to be starting his new role as a factory worker.
 To assist and make human lives better, everyone is outfitted with an exo-rig that allows you to equip different types of gear based on the role you wish to take.
-From the onset, it’s clear that something is wrong, and Warren finds himself in the deep end between trying to survive and uncover the mysteries and true intentions of CREO.
-While they claim to be reviving the atmosphere and trying to heal the world’s ecology, there is certainly questionable experiments happening at the same time
+From the onset, it's clear that something is wrong, and Warren finds himself in the deep end between trying to survive and uncover the mysteries and true intentions of CREO.
+While they claim to be reviving the atmosphere and trying to heal the world's ecology, there are certainly questionable experiments happening at the same time.

-Deck 13 has vastly improved the combat system from Lords of the Fallen, implementing much faster mechanics, blended with a satisfying limb targeting system.
-Upon targeting, your notice that specific body parts are either marked as being armored or not, this allows you to focus on what’s important for that particular engagement.
+Deck13 has vastly improved the combat system from Lords of the Fallen, implementing much faster mechanics, blended with a satisfying limb targeting system.
+Upon targeting, you notice that specific body parts are either marked as being armored or not, which allows you to focus on what's important for that particular engagement.
 If you are trying to get past the foe as quickly as possible, opt to target and attack any part that is not armored.
 Instead of using a light and heavy attack, you can swing your weapons horizontally or vertically.
 Each weapon type has various combos that you can perform by using a combination of the two.
 However, if you want to acquire new schematics, target the limb you want.
 As long as you hit that particular limb enough, you are given a chance to cut it clean off.
 While your stamina drains with every swing of your weapon, as well as every dodge and block, energy is gained by successfully causing damage to enemies.
-If you reach a set amount, you can perform finishing moves that not only provide you with schematics for the armor attached to the limb you just separated from the body, but also a satisfying slow-motion visual flair.
-In fact, during this sequence, you can activate the game’s photo mode.
-It’s currently barebones, only including basic camera control and HUD removal options, but Deck 13 may add more robust features down the line.
+If you reach a set amount, you can perform finishing moves that not only provide you with schematics for the armor attached to the limb you just separated from the body but also a satisfying slow-motion visual flair.
+In fact, during this sequence, you can activate the game's photo mode.
+It's currently barebones, only including basic camera control and HUD removal options, but Deck13 may add more robust features down the line.

 Weapons are acquired by either finding them scattered about in the different areas or by removing the limb that was holding the weapon.
 Unlike gear, which has to be crafted back at the safe house, weapons can be used immediately.
 They operate in the same fashion when it comes to upgrading them, requiring you to spend crafting materials and a set amount of your tech.
-Tech is the standard currency in the game, similar to souls or blood echoes from Dark Souls and Bloodborne respectfully.
+Tech is the standard currency in the game, similar to souls or blood echoes from Dark Souls and Bloodborne respectively.
 Instead of leveling up a single stat, you spend tech to improve your overall core power.
 Not only does this increase your health, but it allows you to equip better gear and implants.
-Everything in the game has a set core requirement, and if you don’t have any more available core powers, you won’t be able to equip anything else.
+Everything in the game has a set core requirement, and if you don't have any more available core powers, you won't be able to equip anything else.
 Unlike other games in the genre, tech can be banked, allowing you to save as much as you want.
 In doing so, you lose out on a multiplier, but it has saved me from some embarrassing deaths in the past.
-There are a handful of varying weapon types, and within each one, you’ll find multiple weapons.
-Each yields various types of damage, such as elemental, crush, or slash, as well has had their own stat bonuses.
-The more you use a particular weapon type, the more proficient you’ll become, increasing the damage output for every weapon you own of the same type.
-Some weapons gain proficiently much quicker than others, so you want to grind for tech with ones that do, then switch to your favorite when finished.
+There are a handful of varying weapon types, and within each one, you'll find multiple weapons.
+Each yields various types of damage, such as elemental, crush, or slash, as well as their own stat bonuses.
+The more you use a particular weapon type, the more proficient you'll become, increasing the damage output for every weapon you own of the same type.
+Some weapons gain proficiency much quicker than others, so you want to grind for tech with ones that do, then switch to your favorite when finished.

 Implants are your ace up your sleeve, providing boosts to health, stamina, energy, and even additional damage for your weapons.
 Depending on your playstyle, you may want to load up on extra health to perfect your tank build, or you can focus on more stamina for non-stop attacks, or focus on quickly building and keeping your energy meter filled, allowing you to perform more finishing maneuvers and call your drone more often.
 You can also convert energy into health, enabling you to not focus on carrying more health items and instead focus on other aspects.
 The first few implants are quite weak, but by the time you have spent 20 hours in the game, you'll be finding ones that are double or triple efficient.